michelleroser/four-paws-javascript/README.md

   * This page will allow the user to see the address, telephone number and email address for the business.
   * It will include a google maps link so that the user can clearly identify the distance needed to travel to use their daycare services.
   * It will also include an enquiry form so that the user can submit a further enquiry if they would like to know more information.
+  * The Enquiry form will function using additional javascript elements:
+    * Focus on the input areas so the customers get feedback on their clicks.
+    * Using EmailJS to make the contact form fully functional with emails send to the owners personal account.
+    * Show an alert on submission of the form to give the customer a visual confirmation.
+  * The map will include additional javascript functionality:
+    * Cluster Markers to show the locations dogs are taken on walks.
+    * Labels and custom icons pin pointing these markers.
+    * The map shows automatically in terrain view to help the viewer understand the location better.
+  * A weather widget will give the customer an idea of the conditions forecast for the next 7 days.
+This may help influence their decision making for bookings.

 ![Image of contact page](assets/screenshots/contactpage.png)